 Sample Some Mustard

 Yes, mustard.
 I know, it sounds strange but believe me it’s quite interesting!
 Just across the river and to the left of the bridge, is the historical mustard mill of Senfmühle.
-It is one of the oldest mustard mills in Europe and one of the last few mills..
-There are assorted kinds of exceptional gourmet mustards which still follow historic recipes and select ingredients.
+It is one of the oldest mustard mills in Europe and one of the last few mills.
+There are assorted kinds of exceptional gourmet mustard which still follow historic recipes dating back to the 15th century and select ingredients.
 Sampling is free!

 Overall, I’m glad we went a little out of our way from the Rhine Valley to come here for a day trip!
 I specifically waited until the fall to come to this town because every picture I have ever seen of the town and castle was stunning in fall foliage.
-It was just a dreamy and magical as any other castle in Germany!
+It was just a dreamy and just as magical as any other castle in Germany!
+I particularly enjoyed the lack of tourists here and visiting Cochem is one of the best things to do in Germany in autumn!

 There is plenty more to do and we were sad that we couldn’t squeeze it all in!
 It’s definitely one of the most breathtaking regions in Germany, so we will return!